Safely Diluted Essential Oil Blends May Smell Weak At First

 - Dishwashing Detergent

-In comparison, your first blends may seem aromatically weak to you at first.
+In comparison, your first blends may smell weak to you at first.
 This is normal.
 I experienced it myself when I first began blending almost 25 years ago.

 Safely Overcoming Weak Smelling Blends